 INTRODUCTION

 Guava (Psidium guajava L.) is a member of Myrtaceae family and it is one of the most important fruits of tropical and subtropical parts of India.
 Guava is indigenous to Tropical America.
-Guava yield has begun to decrease as a result of the overuse of chemical fertilisers, pesticides and insecticides in the field.
-In India, under the modern farming system microbial population barely exceeds 104 to 105 cfu/g of soil due to poor organic matter in the soil.
+Guava yield has begun to decrease as a result of the overuse of chemical fertilizers, pesticides and insecticides in the field.
+In India, under the modern farming system microbial population barely exceeds 104 to 105 cfu/g of soil due to poor organic matter in the soil (REF).
 Hence there is a need to find out an alternative sustainable system of farming, which is ecologically sound and economically acceptable.
 The answer to the problem is the traditional agricultural practices, which are based on natural and organic methods of farming.
 Among the various alternatives, organic agriculture is gaining acceptance throughout the world.
-Also, in today's era, people are more health-conscious and are ready to pay any amount for organically produced fruits.
-Keeping in view, the demand for organic fruits is increasing, also the high cost of chemical fertilizers, their harmful effects on fruit quality and health of soil made the farmers shift to organic farming.
+Also, in today's era, people are more health-conscious and are ready to pay any amount for organically produced fruits (REF).
+Keeping in view, the demand for organic fruits is increasing, also the high cost of chemical fertilizers, their harmful effects on fruit quality and health of soil made the farmers shift to organic farming (REF).

 Guava is consumed fresh along with skin and pulp, so, there is the feasibility of organic farming in its cultivation.
-Organic farming using organic sources like farmyard manure, crop residue, oil cakes, and animal’s excreta is slowly regaining its importance.
+Organic farming using organic sources like farmyard manure, crop residue, oil cakes, and animal’s excreta is slowly regaining its importance (REF).

 In this experiment, the emphasis was made to study the effect of organic treatments on different parameters of Thai guava variety VNR bihi.
 This variety is developed by VNR nursery a private research organization in the horticulture sector.
 VNR bihi is India's biggest guava.
-It is unique in all aspects like big size attractive fruit, average fruit size vary from 300 g to 1.2 kg per fruit, appealing fruit color, less seed area, very thick pericarp and an early fruiting.
+It is unique in all aspects like big size attractive fruit, average fruit size vary from 300 g to 1.2 kg per fruit, appealing fruit color, less seed area, very thick pericarp and an early fruiting (REF).
 Therefore the aim of present experiment is to study the effect of organic source of nutrients on yield of guava.

 MATERIAL AND METHODS